MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-dynamic-worksheet.md

 You can export up to 100,000 rows at a time.
 You can’t export data to a dynamic worksheet in Excel for all table.
 If you don’t see the option, it’s not available for that table.

-Use the Microsoft Power Apps Excel Add-in to download, edit, and then save the data back to your app.
+Use the Microsoft Power Apps Excel Add-in to download you app data and make edit and then save the data back to your app.
 For more information, see [Open table data in Excel](https://docs.microsoft.com/powerapps/maker/data-platform/data-platform-excel-addin).

 1. On the left nav, select a table.